Rahul keeps realistic manifesto on back-burner, okays populist one

 When asked about how the Congress would fulfil a promise that the BJP couldn't, the Congress leader failed to provide a particular road map.

-It is pertinent to mention that Rahul Gandhi has been promising in his rallies that if the Congress is voted to power then every poor person in the country would get a guaranteed minimum income
+It is pertinent to mention that Rahul Gandhi has been promising in his rallies that if the Congress is voted to power then every poor person in the country would get a guaranteed minimum income.

 "The Congress' poll promises will counter the BJP's efforts to target first-time voters," said Congress sources.